Convicts in Australia: New South Wales

 Alternatives to the American colonies were investigated and the newly discovered and mapped East Coast of New Holland was proposed.
 The details provided by James Cook during his expedition to the South Pacific in 1770 made it the most suitable.

 On 18 August 1786, the decision was made to send a colonisation party of convicts, military, and civilian personnel to Botany Bay under the command of Captain Arthur Phillip, who was appointed as Governor of the new colony.
 There were 775 convicts on board six transport ships.
 They were accompanied by officials, members of the crew, marines, the families thereof, and their own children who together totaled 645.
 In all, eleven ships were sent in what became known as the First Fleet.
 Other than the convict transports, there were two naval escorts and three storeships.
 The fleet assembled in Portsmouth and set sail on 13 May 1787.

 The eleven ships arrived at Botany Bay over the three-day period of 18–20 January 1788.
 It soon became clear that the bay would not be suitable for the establishment of a colony due to "the openness of this bay, and the dampness of the soil, by which the people would probably be rendered unhealthy".
 Phillip decided to examine Port Jackson, a bay mentioned by Captain Cook, about three leagues to the north.
 On 22 January 1788 a small expedition led by Phillips sailed to Port Jackson, arriving in the early afternoon:

 Here all regret arising from the former disappointments was at once obliterated; and Governor Phillip had the satisfaction to find one of the finest harbours in the world, in which a thousand sail of the line might ride in perfect security.
-The different coves of this harbour were examined with all possible expedition, and the preference was given to one which had the finest spring of water, and in which ships can anchor so close to the shore, that at a very small expence quays may be constructed at which the largest vessels may unload.
+The different coves of this harbour were examined with all possible expedition, and the preference was given to one which had the finest spring of water, and in which ships can anchor so close to the shore, that at a very small expense quays may be constructed at which the largest vessels may unload.
 This cove is about half a mile in length and a quarter of a mile across at the entrance.
 In honour of Lord Sydney, the Governor distinguished it by the name of Sydney Cove.

 There they established the first permanent European colony on the Australian continent, within New South Wales, on 26 January 1788.
 The area has since developed as the city of Sydney.
 This date is celebrated as Australia Day.